nanxstats/nanx.me/content/_index.md

 description: "Personal website of Nan Xiao; 肖楠的个人网站"
 ---

-I'm a statistician working on clinical development and research software engineering.
+I'm a data scientist working on clinical development and research software engineering at [Genentech](https://www.gene.com/) in the SF Bay Area.
-I'm currently on a career break to relocate to the
-San Francisco Bay Area.

 My work shapes how statistical methods become reliable software, and how that software clears regulatory review with transparency